 Mental disorders are a leading cause of long-term disability, distress and suffering.
-With one trained psychiatrist and one mental health hospital for a population of over six million, the mental health treatment gap in Sierra Leone exceeds 98%.
-This means that only 2% of those who need mental health care are able to get it.
+Historically Sierra Leone has had only one trained psychiatrist but within the last year two younger doctors have completed their psychiatry training and are working within the country.
+There is only one mental health hospital for a population of over six million, the mental health treatment gap in Sierra Leone exceeds 98%.
+This means that less than 2% of those who need mental health care are able to get it.

 The King’s Sierra Leone Partnership (KSLP) is committed to supporting the Ministry of Health & Sanitation (MOHS) in its ambition to provide comprehensive, integrated and responsive mental health, psychosocial support and social care services in hospital and community-based settings.